The Late, Great Eddie Van Halen Demonstrates What A Guitar Can Do In The Hands Of A Genius 1979

 From Fresnomediarestoration is this live clip from March 25, 1979.
 Eddie Van Halen and the band are juggernauts in their desire to wow the audience.

 Anyone who was fortunate enough to attend this tour got to see what made Van Halen so special.
 And for those who only know David Lee Roth as a frontman who doesn’t stick to the proper lyrics, changes phrasing and sings haphazardly, then this will be a pleasant surprise.

-The songs performed in this all too short video are:
+The first four songs performed in this video are:

 Light Up The Sky.

 Somebody Get Me A Doctor.

 Running With The Devil.

 Dance The Night Away.